History

 A new course

-The retail trade in foodstuffs underwent great changes during the 1960's.
-As Finnish people became less self-reliant in terms of their daily grocery needs, fresh foods were added to stores' selections, and the trend was for general stores to evolve into food stores.
+In the 1960s, food retailing in Finland saw major changes.
+As people became less self-reliant in their daily grocery needs, fresh foods were added to store selections, and general stores began to evolve more into grocery stores.

 Show more